pamelag/go-web/README.md

-# webapp
+# Web application

-Web application built using domain driven design principles to act as API Gateway and also serve static files
+Dockarized web development environment for Go based API gateway designed on domain driven principles with postgres container and scripts

 ## objectives

-- Setup a dockerized dev environment with hot reloading support for Golang and a Postgres DB with scripts
+- Setup a dockerized dev environment with hot reloading support for Golang
+- Setup Postgres container and initialize it with scripts
 - Serve static files and handle RESTful API requests for Authoring, Transformation and Search services.

 **Background**